zarzycki/ExTraTrack/README.md

-# ExTraTrack v0.1
+# ExTraTrack v0.19

 ## aka the Extratropical Transition (tropical cyclone) Tracker

 Colin M. Zarzycki and Diana R. Thatcher.

-NOTE: This is pre-release code.
-It mainly consists of NCL / Bash scripting.
-It was used to track the extratropical transition of tropical cyclones in high-resolution CESM data as well as various reanalysis productions.
-Porting to a more flexible language (Python?) and generalizing the code is on my to-do list, but since I am no longer funded on this project, pretty far down the list.
-This may be an area of future work, but as of now the code is not being actively developed (save for a few cleanings, etc. when necessitated by collaborators using the code).
-Please e-mail me if you are interested in adapting this code for use with your products!

-WARNING: This code has not been extensively verified beyond the particular projects noted below.
-If you find any bugs or inconsistencies, please contact zarzycki@ucar.edu.
+ExTraTrack allows for the calculation of cyclone phase space (CPS) parameters in gridded reanalysis/climate data given a set of cyclone trajectories.
+The code reads in trajectory data from standard tropical cyclone trackers (or observed trajectories for reanalysis) and calculates thermal symmetry and warm/cold core depth from the geopotential field by collocating the cyclone center (defined by PSL min) in space and time.
+The tracker can follow PSL minima following the termination of TC trajectories to fully encompass storm lifecycles.

 This code is used in the paper:
-Zarzycki, C. M., D. R. Thatcher, and C. Jablonowski (2017), Objective tropical cyclone extratropical transition detection in high-resolution reanalysis and climate model data, J. Adv.
+_Zarzycki, C. M., D. R. Thatcher, and C. Jablonowski (2017), Objective tropical cyclone extratropical transition detection in high-resolution reanalysis and climate model data, J. Adv.
 Model.
-Earth Syst., 9, 130–148, doi:10.1002/2016MS000775.
+Earth Syst., 9, 130–148, doi:10.1002/2016MS000775._

+**NOTE:** This is pre-release code that mainly consists of NCL / Bash scripting.
+Porting to a more flexible language (Python?) and generalizing the code is on my to-do list, but not a high priority.
+Please e-mail me if you are interested in adapting this code for use with your products.
+If you are a user and find a bug or think you can contribute an improvement, open a ticket, pull request, etc.

+**WARNING:** This code has not been extensively verified beyond the particular projects noted below.
+If you find any bugs or inconsistencies, please contact zarzycki@ucar.edu.

 It applies cyclone phase space as defined by:
-Hart, R.E., 2003: A Cyclone Phase Space Derived from Thermal Wind and Thermal Asymmetry.
+_Hart, R.E., 2003: A Cyclone Phase Space Derived from Thermal Wind and Thermal Asymmetry.
 Mon.
 Wea.
-Rev., 131, 585–616, doi:10.1175/1520-0493(2003)131<0585:ACPSDF>2.0.CO;2
+Rev., 131, 585–616_

 To use this code, you *must* have gridded reanalysis or climate model data that contains variables described below.

 **A sample of gridded data + TC trajectories to start with can be downloaded from:** http://www.cgd.ucar.edu/staff/zarzycki/files/ERA-sample-ETC-tracker-data.gz

-The code reads in TC trajectories defined by a TC tracker, such as that defined in:
-* Zarzycki and Jablonowski, JAMES, 2014
-* Ullrich and Zarzycki, GMD, 2017
-* Zarzycki and Ullrich, GRL, 2017
-* ... among many others.

-Given those TC trajectories, it searches gridded data matching the period of analysis.
-During the times a TC trajectory exists, it calculates Vut, Vlt, and B from Hart et al., (2003).

-Following the termination of a defined warm-core TC trajectory, the code continues following features based on sea level pressure minima at subsequent time slices until the cyclone dissipates or leaves the domain.

 ## General procedure

-1. Generate TC tracks using TC software
+1. Generate TC trajectories using TC software
-2. Post-process TC tracks into correct format
+2. Post-process TC trajectories into ExTraTrack required text format
-3. Modify `reanalysis_et_cyclone_traj.ncl` and/or gridded netCDF files to allow for variables to be read by `reanalysis_et_cyclone_traj.ncl` correctly.
+3. 'Massage' gridded netCDF files to standardized, CF-compliant, ExTraTrack-supported format
+4. Build "filelist" from netCDF files
-4. Run `reanalysis_et_cyclone_traj.ncl` to extract extended tracks with CPS variables (B, VUT, VLT)
+5. Run `reanalysis_et_cyclone_traj.ncl` to extract extended tracks with CPS variables (B, VUT, VLT)
   * Concatenate ET trajectories output from `reanalysis_et_cyclone_traj.ncl`
-5. (optional, but highly recommended) run `et_avg.ncl` to "smooth" CPS parameters with time.
+6. (optional, but highly recommended) run `et_avg.ncl` to "smooth" CPS parameters
-6. Process/plot ET climatological statistics.
+7. Process/plot ET climatological statistics

 ## Detailed procedure